snap-stanford/ringo/use-cases/11-Usecase-VLDB/readme.txt

 	Note: 'so_posts.tsv' will contain all question posts and all accepted answers posts, with a record (row) for each tag of each such post.
 Posts which are answers that were not accepted are lost.
+Question posts will appear at the beginning of the file, and accepted answer posts will appear at the end of the file.
+In addition, the script removes posts with a missing user id.

 Part 2:
 ========